henrynoowah/node-pr-versioning/README.md

 - Because monorepo has multiple `package.json` files and if you are to manage each project version, you need to specify the path to the `package.json` file to be updated.
 - Filter the paths to be updated by using `paths-filter` action like `dorny/paths-filter` together.
 - Then use the `noowah/pr-versioning` action to update the version.
-- By using tag-prefix, you can specify the tag prefix for each project.
+- By using tag-name, you can specify the tag name for each project.

 ```yaml
 name: "Test Monorepo"